 Because he is at the awareness stage, he will need educative and more general content, which he will find in blog posts, infographics, and videos.

-As the prospect goes to the evaluation stage, you should offer, for example, ebooks, webinars, whitepapers, newsletters, among others.
+As the prospect goes to the evaluation stage, you should offer, for example, ebooks, webinars, whitepapers, and newsletters, among others.

 You can see that the type of content depends on the customer journey stage the person is at.
 If you build your persona properly, your content strategy will be more effective, and you will be more empathetic and engaging.

-To create a buyer persona, we can’t rely on assumptions alone.
+As we already said, to create a buyer persona, we can’t rely on assumptions alone.
 Some inferences may indeed be necessary, but most of the work depends on surveys, which can be done using interviews or forms.